 Before a bushfire starts, Fire Danger Ratings can provide you with advice about the level of bushfire threat on a particular day and how difficult and dangerous conditions will be if a fire starts.
 They are based on weather conditions forecast by the Bureau of Meteorology.

-During a bushfire, DFES and the Department of Parks and Wildlife issue community alerts and warnings for bushfires that threaten lives and property.
+During a bushfire, DFES and the Parks and Wildlife (P&W) Service of the Department of Biodiversity, Conservation and Attractions issue community alerts and warnings for bushfires that threaten lives and property.
 They are only issued once firefighters have arrived at the scene and determined that there is a threat or potential threat to the community.

 The alert level changes to reflect the increasing risk to your life.

-DFES and the Department of Parks and Wildlife issue the following bushfire warnings:
+DFES and P&W issue the following bushfire warnings:

 Advice A fire has started but there is no known danger, this is general information to keep you informed and up to date with developments.